dssg/wikienergy/docs/dev/README.md

 -----------------------------

 Documentation is generated using the sphinx tool.
-Documentation can be cleaned and regenerated using the following commands:
+Documentation can be cleaned and regenerated using the following commands from within the `docs/sphinx` directory:

     make clean
     make html